Vacancy, Foundation Governor

 If you would like to get involved and become a governor, please contact Yvonne Massey at email@example.com for further information.

 Local Governing Committee

-The Local Governing Committee will consist of 12 members.
-The constitution will be;
+The Local Governing Committee consists of 10 members.
+The constitution is;

 - two parent governors

 - one staff governor

 Councillor K McKeon, Chair (Safeguarding Governor), is a retired secondary school teacher and is a member of Bolton Council.
 He has three grown up sons and five grandchildren.
 His experience and interest is in education.

 Rivington and Blackrod High School serves the community he represents, and he says the school has a proud history and an excellent reputation.
 With the rest of the Governors, he is keen to use his skills and knowledge to support the school in its mission to nurture and educate the young people in our care.

 Councillor McKeon is Chair of the RBHS Local Governing Committee, Chair of Governors at Chorley New Road Primary School and a Governor of Bolton Foundation Trust.